joshmarinacci/mred-base-glitch/README.md

-To update this repo with a newer build of the editor follow these steps:
+To make updates to the `general-editor` and update this repo with the newer build of the editor follow these steps:

 * Check out the `general-editor` repo in a new directory
 * Install deps and build it
   * `npm install`
   * `npm run build`

 * Copy the built files to the `public/.build` directory in this repo.
 Notice the period before build.
 This makes the generated editor files be hidden in Glitch.
 * Push the changes back to github.